Sexual arousal: Basson's sexual response cycle

-In 2000, Rosemary Basson presented an alternative model to the human sexual response cycle that is specific to women’s sexual response.
+In 2000, Rosemary Basson presented an alternative model to the human sexual response cycle that is specific to women's sexual response.
 She argues that gender differences in sex drive, sexual motivation, sexual concordance, and capacity for orgasm underlie the need for an alternative model of sexual response.
 While the human sexual response cycle begins with desire, followed by arousal, orgasm, and finally resolution, Basson's alternative model is circular and begins with women feeling a need for intimacy, which leads her to seek out and be receptive to sexual stimuli; women then feel sexual arousal, in addition to sexual desire.
 The cycle results in an enhanced feeling of intimacy.
 Basson emphasizes the idea that a lack of spontaneous desire should not be taken as an indication of female sexual dysfunction; many women experience sexual arousal and responsive desire simultaneously when they are engaged in sexual activity.

 Toates's incentive-motivation model

 Frederick Toates presented a model of sexual motivation, arousal, and behavior in 2009 that combines the principles of incentive-motivation theory and hierarchical control of behavior.
 The basic incentive-motivation model of sex suggests that incentive cues in the environment invade the nervous system, which results in sexual motivation.
 Positive sexual experiences enhance motivation, while negative experiences reduce it.
-Motivation and behaviour are organized hierarchically; each are controlled by a combination direct (external stimuli) and indirect (internal cognitions) factors.
+Motivation and behaviour are organized hierarchically; each are controlled by a combination of direct (external stimuli) and indirect (internal cognitions) factors.
 Excitation and inhibition of behavior act at various levels of this hierarchical structure.
 For instance, an external stimulus may directly excite sexual arousal and motivation below a conscious level of awareness, while an internal cognition can elicit the same effects indirectly, through the conscious representation of a sexual image.
 In the case of inhibition, sexual behavior can be active or conscious (e.g., choosing not to have sex) or it can be passive or unconscious (e.g., being unable to have sex due to fear).
 Toates emphasizes the importance considering cognitive representations in addition to external stimuli; he suggests that mental representations of incentives are interchangeable with excitatory external stimuli for eliciting sexual arousal and motivation.